New Year's resolution for women: This story will inspire you!

 I let myself wallow for days… weeks, even.
 My mental health declined.

 I started gaining weight as I ate away the depression I had felt from the trauma of my accident.
-Splurging on unnecessary material things helped me feel better.
+Just like the start of most real life debt stories, I started splurging on unnecessary material things.
+It helped me feel better.

 I gained so much weight, my knees (which already had an existing patella tracking problem) started to give away.
 Walking up the stairs became a chore.
 The pain became unbearable.